“I could be a writer with a growing reputation; I could be the ticket man at Fulham Broadway Station. What a waste . . . What a waste.”

 I used to walk past that ticket man made famous by Ian Dury’s lyrics on regular occasion.
 Going to and from Chelsea matches at Stamford Bridge.
 It was always a man, as I remember.
 Not that I paid too much attention.

-Except for one particular Wednesday night game against London rivals Arsenal.
+Except for one particular game against London rivals Arsenal.

+The 25th of April, 1992.
 Chelsea had taken the lead midway through the first half and had hung onto it from there.
-It was starting to look like that grip might stick, when late in the second, Gunners’ full back Lee Dixon picked up the ball some distance from the edge of the Chelsea box and wellied it goalwards nonetheless.
+It was starting to look like that grip might stick, when late in the second, Gunners’ full back Lee Dixon smacked the ball goal-wards from outside the box.

 And so, much to the delight of North London’s better half, the game finished in a draw.